Menu

 Q. What makes a vacuum “commercial” or “industrial”?

-A. There’s no precise definition, but the differences lie in power, capacity, and durability.
-Most businesses vacuum nightly (and hardly any of us vacuum our homes on a daily basis), so their vacuums need to be incredibly durable in order to last for several years.
+A. There’s no precise definition, but the differences lie in power, capacity and durability.
+Most businesses have their floors vacuumed nightly (and hardly any of us vacuum our homes on a daily basis), so their vacuums need to be incredibly durable in order to last for several years.

 Q. Is there a difference between HEPA-type and true HEPA filtration?